 Dining: The cuisine is a blend of French and French Polynesian with lots of regional vegetables, fruits and seafood.
 Meals are served buffet style for breakfast while lunch and dinner offer menus and two seatings when the number of passengers warrant it, at mostly large tables.
 Wine is included at lunch and dinner.

 Activities & Entertainment: The ship is equipped with fitness and massage rooms and an outdoor swimming pool.
-The lecture program is given in French and English.
+The enrichment program is given in French and English, and the name of the lecturers are listed next to the specific departures .
 Musicians perform occasionally at sea, and before and after dinner, with cabarets and dancing at night.
 The sought-after activities are the trips ashore to archeological sites, to meet the locals, see their way of life, their cultural traditions in music, dance, food and customs, enjoying the wonderful beaches and barbecues, and watching the cargo handling that brings most everything in and takes most everything out.
 Snorkeling is free while para-sailing and scuba diving are arranged with an independent operator.